kbujari/kbujari.github.io/src/content/posts/optimize-rust-deps.md

 you are likely not changing the versions often.

-You can enable compiling your dependencies with any opt-level even for dev builds by adding the following to your Cargo.toml: This is `inline`.
+You can enable compiling your dependencies with any opt-level even for dev builds by adding the following to your Cargo.toml:

 ```toml
 [profile.dev.package."*"]